MatheusJCastro/meafs/README.md

 - A software for creating a synthetic spectrum also needs to be previously installed.
 This version of MEAFS is compatible with the following softwares:
     - Turbospectrum2019: [https://github.com/bertrandplez/Turbospectrum2019](https://github.com/bertrandplez/Turbospectrum2019)

-- Optionally: to execute the `unify_plots.py`, a LaTeX installation must be present on the system.
+- Optionally: to execute the *unify_plots.py*, a LaTeX installation must be present on the system.

 - Optionally: [Anaconda](<#creating-anaconda-environment-recommended>).

-## Instalation

-There are many options to run MEAFS.
-We strongly recommend the use of Anaconda environment, but it is not mandatory.
-You can install it from pip or run directly the source code from the repository.

-All the methods listed below work in Linux, Windows or MacOS **if you have python and gcc installed** (step-by-step to install for Windows users [bellow](<#step-by-step-for-windows-python--gcc>)).

 ### Creating Anaconda Environment (recommended)
 - First, download anaconda [here](https://www.anaconda.com/products/individual#download-section) and execute the script.